 Continuous improvement in service delivery is a cornerstone of our commitment to high quality care.
-A review and evaluation of the services' Medication Management System led to the development of a new Prescription Sheet and a Nurse Transcribing Pilot Project, both of which were successfully initiated.
+A review and evaluation of the services' Medication

 Other quality initiatives implemented this year included;

 - the introduction of a new Handover Tool to improve communication between staff and enhance the continuity of care for the children and adults in our care; and - the successful development of a pilot Intellectual Disability Placement Programme for student nurses on a Child and Adult Undergraduate Programme.